open-telemetry/opentelemetry-collector-contrib/receiver/splunkenterprisereceiver/README.md

 ---

-The Splunk Enterprise Receiver is a pull based tool which enables the ingestion of key performance metrics (KPI's) describing the operational status of a user's Splunk Enterprise deployment to be added to their Opentelemtry Pipeline.
+The Splunk Enterprise Receiver is a pull based tool which enables the ingestion of key performance metrics (KPI's) describing the operational status of a user's Splunk Enterprise deployment to be added to their OpenTelemetry Pipeline.